 This Catalog section provides information about requirements that all B.B.A. students must fulfill, regardless of their major, as well as admission information and academic rules and procedures for the B.B.A.
 For information about the individual majors, see Accounting, Economics, Finance, Management and Organizations, Management Sciences, and Marketing in the Catalog.

-Students may earn double majors in the B.B.A.; they also may earn joint degrees in the College of Engineering or the College of Liberal Arts and Sciences.
-See "Double Majors in Business" and "Joint Degrees" in the Bachelor of Business Administration Requirements section.
+Students may earn double majors in the B.B.A.; they also may earn combined degrees in the College of Engineering or the College of Liberal Arts and Sciences.
+See "Double Majors in Business" under Requirements and see Combined Programs in the Bachelor of Business Administration section.
 Many business students earn one or more certificates and minors offered in disciplines across the University; see "Minors" and "Certificates" below.

 The Tippie College of Business's undergraduate and graduate programs are accredited by AACSB International—the Association to Advance Collegiate Schools of Business.